Carto-gis/site/docs/index.rst

 .. admonition:: Open Access

-      Course material and videos are <strong>open for everyone</strong>.
+      Course material and videos are **open for everyone**.
 The aim of this course is to share the knowledge and help people to get started with their journey towards spatial data visualization and cartography more efficiently and in a better reproducible manner.
 Feel free to share this website with anyone interested, and use the provided material in your own teaching.

-      Read more about the license and terms of usage `here <course-info/license.html>`.
+      Read more about the license and terms of usage `here <course-info/license>`__.